ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Note: Cloudant products based of CouchDB 4 may have a different consistency model.

 That's the end of this course.
-For more information please consult our documentation and our blog.
+For more information, consult our documentation and our blog.